Target-Formation-Emulator-Senior-Design/Software_TFE/README.md

 For remote access:
 - Download RealVNC viewer (make an account for the lite version)
-- Open RealVNC veiwer, login and enter RPi info
+- Open RealVNC viewer, login and enter RPi info